-A person interested in buying or selling real estate should always ask a real estate broker who he or she represents, and we should ask if you have or want representation – here’s why.
+A person interested in buying or selling real estate should always ask a real estate broker who he or she represents, and we should ask if you have or want representation - here's why:

-Until I establish who I represent in a transaction, you don’t know how your confidential information will be treated.
+you don't know how your confidential information will be treated.

-As a Buyer’s Agent – If our real estate firm and its agents represent you, we must
+When our real estate firm and its agents represent you, we must

 - - promote your best interests